 By Dr. Vanessa Tünsmeyer (University of Groningen)

-In her talk, Vanessa Tünsmeyer will share her plans for a new research project on the scope of permissible limitations of cultural rights held by indigenous peoples.
-She will briefly discuss the overall direction of the research project and the motivation behind it, before focusing on the connection of her proposal to the right to adequate housing.
-The right to housing and indigenous cultural rights intersect in the need for indigenous housing to be culturally adequate to protect what has been termed a “traditional lifestyle” or “traditional ways of life” as protected under Art.27 ICCPR and Art.15(1)(a) ICESCR.
+In her talk, Vanessa Tünsmeyer shared her plans for a new research project on the scope of permissible limitations of cultural rights held by indigenous peoples.
+She discussed the overall direction of the research project and the motivation behind it, before focussing on the connection of her proposal to the right to adequate housing.
+The right to housing and indigenous cultural rights intersect in the need for indigenous housing to be culturally adequate to protect what has been termed a “traditional lifestyle” or “traditional ways of life” as protected under Art.
+27 ICCPR and Art.
+15(1)(a) ICESCR.
 This intersection can shed light on permissible and prohibited limitations of the minority right to culture.

 By Dr. Michelle Bruijn (University of Groningen)